abhi-nitd/Web-development-work/README.md

-This is how what all i learned in Web-D.
+This is what all i learned in Web-D.